 The Fresno Council of Governments (FCOG) is leading a multi-jurisdictional housing element update process for 15 jurisdictions in Fresno County.
 Although Clovis is not participating in the multi-jurisdictional effort, Clovis is engaging in community outreach efforts conducted by FCOG.
-The City is participating in two focus group meetings provided through the multi-jurisdictional effort.
-The first focus group meeting is planned for Fall 2022 and is intended as an introductory meeting, intended to provide an overview of the Housing Element update process and to gather initial feedback on housing in the region.
-The second focus group meeting is planned to discuss fair housing in the region, including patterns of segregation, special needs groups, and access to opportunity.
+The City participated in two focus group meetings provided through the multi-jurisdictional effort.
+The first focus group meeting occurred in Fall 2022.
+It was an introductory meeting, intended to provide an overview of the Housing Element update process and to gather initial feedback on housing in the region.
+The second focus group meeting discussed fair housing in the region, including patterns of segregation, special needs groups, and access to opportunity.